 Talking to the Westmorland team it became evident that they aren’t really a motorway services at all, but a food business that just happened to be on the motorway network.
-But there was something that ran deeper than just great quality local food, something in the very fabric of the place and surroundings, something in the way the business puts back into its community and environment.
+But there was something more profound than just great quality local food, something in the very fabric of the place and surroundings, something in the way the business puts back into its community and environment.

 Rooted in place

-This thinking led us to our core idea: Westmorland are in the business of creating places: places rooted in place.
+This thinking led us to our core idea: Westmorland is in the business of creating places: places rooted in place.

 It was evident that an overly corporate approach to brand identity and architecture — like that of Welcome Break, Moto or Roadchef — would’ve been inappropriate for a business so fiercely proud of its independence.
-But it still needed to be clear that the businesses are a family, so that each would benefit from the success of the others.
-We created a hybrid brand architecture where each business has its own name and colour palette, but are intrinsically linked by a common design style.
+But it still needed to be clear that the activities are part of a family so that each would benefit from the success of the others.
+We created a hybrid brand architecture where each business has its own name and colour palette, but still intrinsically linked by a common design style.